-Spontaneous freedom, the sort of freedom that people experience when they feel themselves to be “free spirits,” is central to ordinary talk about “freedom.”
-However, spontaneity is absent from most contemporary moral philosophers’ accounts of freedom, which are concerned primarily to identify the sort of freedom that is a prerequisite for full-fledged moral agency.
-Spontaneous freedom is not just overlooked but precluded by theories that view freedom as consisting in deliberate, reflective choice.
-I undertake a phenomenological study of spontaneous freedom.
-Drawing from a range of literary cases, I argue that spontaneous freedom is the experience of acting in a manner that is not fully fixed by other agents or one’s own preexisting plans but at the same time in a manner that arises out of oneself.
-This sort of freedom, while intuitively attractive and valuable, conflicts with commonly held theories of freedom of the sort required for agency.
-Ethical theory should acknowledge the value of spontaneous freedom and the costs of precluding it.
-[Draft of October 30, 2017]
+Spontaneous freedom, the sort of freedom evoked by phrases like “freedom of the open road,” “free as a bird,” and “free spirits,” is central to ordinary talk about “freedom.”
+However, spontaneous freedom is absent from many contemporary moral philosophers’ accounts of freedom, which are concerned primarily to identify the sort of freedom that is prerequisite for full-fledged moral responsibility or autonomy.
+Drawing from a range of literary cases, I undertake a phenomenological study of spontaneous freedom.
+I argue that to experience of spontaneous freedom is to experience one’s action as not settled in advance by anyone else’s conscious, reflective decisions or even by one’s own conscious, reflective decisions.
+This sort of freedom is denigrated or ignored by commonly held theories of freedom of the sort required for moral agency.
+Such theories should be revised to better acknowledge the value of experiencing spontaneous freedom and the costs of precluding it.
+[Draft of June 10, 2018]

 Please do not cite without permission; comments welcome!